HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 and only receive messages that are of interest, without knowledge of what, if any, publishers there are._

-This pattern uses an event system which sits between the objects wishing to receive notifications (subscribers) and the object firing the event (the publisher).
+This pattern uses an event system that sits between the objects wishing to receive notifications (subscribers) and the objects firing the events (the publishers).
 This event system allows code to define application specific events which can pass arguments containing values needed by the subscriber.
 The goal is to avoid dependencies between the subscriber and the publisher.